tfelix/bestia-docs/content/docs/server/world-generation.md

 ---
-id: server-worldcreation
 title: World Generation
 sidebar_label: World Generation
 ---
+# World Generation

-Bestia uses a specialized library for world creation.
-It will soon be open sourced as a own project.
+Bestia uses a specialized library called [worldgen](https://github.com/tfelix/worldgen) for world creation.
 It is a clusterable generator which is cabable of dividing the world creation workload onto multiple, different machines.
 With this framework it should be possible to create million of square kilometers without hitting any memory limit on the servers.

 ## Algorithmus

 1. Grundparameter
 2. Erstellung von Influencemaps
 3. Wasserspiegel festlegung
 4. Erzeuge die Wasser Maske
 5. Erzeuge von Gewässern und Flüsse